|

 - Operated on a part of Railroad A

-- Was 24 miles long and ran from Frankfort, through Crystal City (now Beulah),
+- It was 24 miles long and ran from Frankfort, through Crystal City (now Beulah),

 to Copemish